Medical-Grade Supplements + Herbal Dispensary

 Sleep Support

 Sleep is essential for good health, yet it is reported that up to 30% of people experience difficulties with falling or staying asleep.
 (24) One study found the number of people suffering from various sleep disorders has also been on the rise.
 From the year 2013 to 2016, increases were seen in the prevalence of narcolepsy by 14%, idiopathic hypersomnia by 32%, periodic limb movement disorder by 30%, and rapid eye movement sleep behavior disorder by 64%.
-(2)
+(2) Sleep disorders can occur as a secondary disease from other disorders or they can be considered the primary disease affecting a patient.
+A meta-analysis found that patients with anxiety, eating disorders, pervasive developmental, borderline, and antisocial disorders, and schizophrenia all experienced some sort of alteration to sleep.
+None of the conditions studied had similar polysomnographic profiles, suggesting each condition may have different underlying mechanisms.
+(6) Depending on the factors associated with disturbed sleep, a variety of therapies may be used.
+Interventions such as sedatives or anxiolytic pharmaceuticals are available; however, the American Academy of Sleep Medicine endorses the use of melatonin, light therapy, and behavioral interventions as the primary treatments.
+(4)

 Stress and Adrenal Support

 Stress impacts adrenal function and may cause fatigue, cognitive impairment, anxiety, and depression.
 Burnout syndrome is a result of stress and has been receiving more attention as its impact in the medical field has been increasing.
 In a systematic review of 182 studies, the total estimated rate of burnout among physicians was as high 67.0%.
 (16) While physicians consistently have higher rates of burnout and stress than the general population, the prevalence of stress in the general population has been increasing as well.
 In 2020, stress prevalence in response to the global pandemic was cited at 29.6% according to a systematic review and meta-analysis of five studies.
-(17)
+(17) Consistent or prolonged stress to the point of burnout negatively contributes to overall health.
+Risk of chronic fatigue, cardiovascular disease, and mortality all increase with chronic stress.
+(12) Stigma around seeking help may prevent some people from reaching out at earlier stages.
+When surveyed, medical residents most commonly were concerned about negative consequences with their career if they took a medical leave.
+(5) Actively looking for signs of stress, alleviating them, and preventing further adrenal damage are essential to assisting patients through hard times.
+Supporting adrenal gland function or modulating stress response through other physiological mechanisms is an important aspect of integrative care for this patient population.
+The ingredients presented in the protocol below reflect research findings demonstrating the efficacy of herbs and supplements that might be used to support adrenal function and alleviate stress.

 Elevated Homocysteine

 Homocysteine is a non-essential amino acid and metabolite of methionine, an essential amino acid obtained in the diet.
 (20) Homocysteine is involved in vitamin B-dependent methylation cycles that generate and breakdown the universal methyl-group donor, S-adenosyl-methionine (SAMe).
 Disruptions in this cycle, whether caused by reduced enzymatic expression or activity of various methylation cycle proteins including methylenetetrahydrofolate reductase (MTHFR), pyridoxal-5’-phosphate (P5P), or cystathionine B-synthase (CBS), may theoretically lead to elevated levels of homocysteine.
-(28)
+(28) Normal homocysteine levels can range from 5-15 μmol/L, while hyperhomocysteinemia occurs when homocysteine levels are elevated beyond 15 μmol/L. (35) Hyperhomocysteinemia can be further classified as mild (16-30 μmol/L), intermediate (31-100 μmol/L), or severe (>100 μmol/L).
+(20)

 Thyroid Support

 Suboptimal or underactive thyroid function can lead to a condition known as hypothyroidism, which affects approximately 4.6% of people in the US (age 12 and older).
 (4) Hashimoto’s thyroiditis is the most common cause of an underactive thyroid in developed countries, while iodine deficiency is the most common cause worldwide.
 (10) Other causes might include goiter, genetic disorders, or radiation treatment/exposure.
+Conventional treatment tends to focus on replacing the low levels of thyroid hormones with pharmaceutical sources such as levothyroxine.
+Supporting thyroid function can be achieved through other methods as well.
+Based on current research findings, the ingredients in the protocol below have demonstrated efficacy in improving a variety of factors associated with an underactive or suppressed thyroid.

 Cholesterol

-Achieving a healthy cholesterol serum level has a valuable impact on decreasing risk for these events, and every bit helps.
+High cholesterol is one of the key markers when evaluating risk of cardiovascular disease, stroke, and related problems.
+According to the National Health and Nutrition Examination Survey (NHANES), in 2015-2016, 12.5% of adults had high total cholesterol, with men having a higher rate of prevalence.
+In conjunction, 18% of adults had low high-density lipoprotein (HDL) cholesterol.
+(14) Achieving a healthy cholesterol serum level has a valuable impact on decreasing risk for these events, and every bit helps.
 A decrease of 1 mmol/L in total cholesterol correlates with lower ischemic heart disease mortality.
 (15) Problems with blood pressure amplify the risks found with dyslipidemia, and were found to proportionally impact risk reduction when lowering cholesterol.
-(15)
+(15) Based on current research findings presented below, the ingredients in this protocol have demonstrated efficacy in improving cholesterol profile and potentially cardiovascular outcomes.

 Small Intestinal Bacterial Overgrowth (SIBO)